jamesplease/bestfetch/README.md

 ##### `responseCache.configureCacheCheck( fn )`

 By default, fetch-dedupe caches responses indefinitely.
-You can customize this behavior by calling this method a single time when your app is initialized.
+You can customize this behavior using this method.

-This function accepts a single argument, `fn,` which is a function.
-This function will be called any time that a request is made that has a cached response.
+This method accepts a single argument, `fn,` which is a function. `fn` will be called any time that a request is made that has a cached response.
 It receives two arguments: `cachedResponse, timestamp`.
 Return `true` to use the cached response, or `false` to remove the value from the cache and make a network request instead.